xaratustrah/twissfit/README.md

 ## Usage

+In general the `-v` or the `--verbose` switch increases the verbosity in all operations.
 To create 3 simulated data sets you can use:

     python3 -m twissfit -s 3